 Klarion appears as the primary antagonist in the episode "The Demon Within."
 He resembles his first appearances in comics.
 He is voiced by Stephen Wolfe Smith.

 Klarion appears as an antagonist in "Trial of the Crystal Wand Part 1 & 2".
-His voice actor is unknown.
+His voice actor is Tara Strong.

 Klarion appears as a recurring antagonist and member of the Light, making his first appearance in "Independence Day."
 This version of the character is a Lord of Chaos who is both more powerful and more villainous than his comic book counterpart; he requires Teekl to keep him tethered to this plane.
 He is voiced by Thom Adcox-Hernandez.